Foundation Policies and Procedures

 Record Retention

-The Foundation maintains a record retention policy over all hard copy and electronic documentation.
+The Foundation maintains an overall record retention policy for hard copy and electronic documentation.
 A copy of the policy can be reviewed upon request at the Foundation’s administrative offices.

 Security

 Foundation staff are reminded that the information used to do one’s job should be treated as confidential.
-Never share information with those who do not need to know the information, and protect the information assets of the University and the Foundation from misuse.
+Never share information with those who do not need to know it, and protect the information assets of the University and the Foundation from misuse.

 Foundation and Development staff are reminded of a few simple procedures to ensure confidentiality:

-- Always shut off your computer at the end of the day.
+• Always log off or screen lock your computer at the end of the day.

-- Establish a timed screen lock when computer is not in use
+• Establish a timed screen lock when the computer is not in use.

-The Foundation will follow all applicable federal and New York State laws and regulations regarding the security of social security numbers and personally-identifiable information.
-In general, this means that social security numbers and personally identifiable information will not be provided to outside organizations.
+The Foundation will follow all applicable federal and New York State laws and regulations regarding the security of social security numbers and personally identifiable information.
+This means that social security numbers and personally identifiable information will not be provided to outside organizations.

-The Foundation follows the University policy of limiting the personally-identifiable information it will provide to non-employees or to employees who do not need the information to pursue their responsibilities.
-The University at Albany has determined that the following is directory information within the meaning of the Family Education Rights and Privacy Act (FERPA) and can be released (except if there is a FERPA block on student’s record):
+The Foundation follows the University policy of limiting the personally identifiable information it will provide to non-employees or employees who do not need it to pursue their responsibilities.
+The University at Albany has determined that the following is directory information within the meaning of the Family Education Rights and Privacy Act (FERPA) and can be released (except if there is a FERPA block on a student’s record):

 Check Payee

-Any Checks (gift or miscellaneous receipts) to a department or program should be hand carried on the day received to the Foundation Office, UAB 226, along with a completed Deposit Transmittal Form.
-The transmitting office should keep a copy of the Deposit Transmittal and all attached paperwork.
-University and Foundation staff should lock all checks away in a secure manner.
+In rare instances, any cash or checks (gift or miscellaneous receipts) received by a department or program should be hand-carried on the day received to the Foundation Office, UAB 226, along with a completed Deposit Transmittal Form and any additional documentation.
+The transmitting office may keep a copy of the Deposit Transmittal and all attached paperwork.
+University and Foundation staff should lock all cash and checks away in a secure manner.
 Never leave a check in the open.

 All documentation or letters of transmittal indicating the intent of the donor must accompany all gifts.
-It is important that this documentation accompany the deposit transmittal so that the gift can be credited to the proper account and the donor's wishes can be substantiated.
+It is important that this documentation accompany the gift so that it can be credited to the proper account and the donor's wishes can be substantiated.
 Only the donor or the Board of Directors can place a restriction on a gift.
-The Foundation is required to maintain documentation that stipulates the donor’s wishes in its records.
+The Foundation is required to maintain documentation in its records that stipulates the donor’s wishes.

 Checks over 90 days old generally will not be accepted.